Have you ever thought about going abroad during your teacher training programme?

 Good bread.

-The relaxedness and positivity of the Ticos.
-(Locals)
+The relaxed attitude and positivity of the Ticos. (locals)

-What would you recommend to others who are thinking about a stay abroad?
-What are three reasons for doing your internship abroad?
+What would you recommend to others who are thinking about doing an internship abroad?
+What are the three reasons for doing an internship abroad?

 What did you take with you or gain from your country?
-Experiences, objects, friends or inspirations?
+Experiences, objects, friends or inspiration?

-Apart from unforgettable experiences, unique impressions and new friends, I gained a lot of inspiration for my new phase of life.
-By venturing into a more or less foreign world, you don't lose your previous life, instead you make it more precious and unique.
-You expand your comfortably furnished world with new impulses, so to speak.
-For me, it was the way people deal with supposed defeats/disappointments.
+In addition to unforgettable experiences, unique impressions and new friends, I gained a lot of inspiration for my new phase of life.
+By travelling to a more or less foreign world, you don't lose your previous life, instead you make it more precious and unique.
+You expand your cosy world with new impulses, so to speak.
+For me, it was particularly the way people deal with supposed defeats/disappointments.
 I would like to adopt some of this relaxed attitude (according to the motto: Pura Vida, everything will be fine).
-But also the unique nature and wildlife remain formative and have changed me.
+But the unique nature and wildlife also left a lasting impression and changed me.

 Which country did you visit and for how long were you there?